pchlada/judo-near-me/judoclubssanjose.md

 <h3 itemprop="name">6.
 Caio Terra Academy</h3>

 <div class="club-description" itemprop="description">
 Caio Terra Academy is a judo training facility located in 855 Park Ave, San Jose, CA 95126.
 With a rating of 4.7 stars based on 106 reviews, it is highly regarded in the local martial arts community.
-At Caio Terra Academy, students can learn the traditional Japanese martial art of judo, which focuses on throws, takedowns, and grappling techniques.
-Judo practice offers numerous benefits including improved physical fitness, mental discipline, stress reduction, and self-defense skills.
-The club welcomes practitioners of all skill levels, from beginners to advanced judoka, providing a supportive environment to develop martial arts proficiency.
+Caio Terra Academy offers judo classes for all skill levels, from beginners to advanced practitioners.
 </div>

 <div class="club-info">